weibeld/OLD-weibeld-notes/_tmp/recursion.md

 # Recursion

-An algorithm that contains a function that calls itself.
+A function that calls itself with different arguments.

 # Dynamic Programming